enfipy-graveyard/bitcrox/README.md

-# Tests for Bitcrox exchange
+# Samples for the Optherium

+Folders `-frontend` - `vue` example usage of `EOS Smart Contracts`.
 See README.md files in folders for more information